finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

 # **get_a2_b_movements**
 > VersionedResourceListOfA2BMovementRecord get_a2_b_movements(scope, code, from_effective_at, to_effective_at, as_at=as_at, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, property_keys=property_keys, filter=filter)

-GetA2BMovements: Get an A2B report at the movement level for the given portfolio.
+[EXPERIMENTAL] GetA2BMovements: Get an A2B report at the movement level for the given portfolio.

 Get an A2B report at the movement level for the given portfolio.